19th April, 2018

 In other words: you aren’t thinking like you normally would.

-Everyone is going to experience tilt at some point while playing League of Legends.
+Everyone experiences tilt at some point while playing League of Legends.
 It’s a natural reaction to become angry at yourself when you make a mistake.
 It’s also very likely that one of your teammates is most likely ‘on tilt’ when you queue up for the game.

 This is why flaming can be seen regularly.
 Preventing tilt is almost impossible, and you just have to accept it as part of your game.
 What you can do is to mitigate the damage caused by being on tilt.
 You need to learn how to get out of your negative mind frame as fast as possible.